-A system audit assesses the company’s manufacturing processes as a whole.
+- System Audits: A system audit assesses the company’s manufacturing processes.
 This is ideal if you take a more general and broad approach when auditing your business.

-As we mentioned earlier, process audits are conducted to assess how well your company’s processes are being carried out.
+- Process Audits: As we mentioned, process audits assess how well your company’s processes are being carried out.
 This is usually done on a specific process or group of processes.

-Lastly, product audits look at the products themselves to see if they meet quality standards.
+- Product Audits: Product audits look at the products to see if they meet quality standards.
 This is ideal if you focus on a specific product or group of products.

 Step 2: List Potential Tasks and Perform the Audit

-Based on that audit that you’re going to perform, you will have to undertake certain tasks to accurately measure your manufacturing processes’ overall performance and effectiveness.
+Based on the audit you will perform, you will have to undertake certain tasks to accurately measure your manufacturing processes’ overall performance and effectiveness.
 These tasks can vary depending on the type of audit you’re conducting.

 For example, if you’re performing a system audit, you may need to review the company’s organizational structure, process flow diagrams, and quality control procedures.
 On the other hand, if you’re conducting a product audit, you will need to take a closer look at the products themselves and assess whether or not they meet quality standards.

-Once you’ve completed all of the necessary tasks, you can then move on to conducting the audit itself.
+Once you’ve completed all the necessary tasks, you can move on to conducting the audit.
 This involves gathering data, analyzing it, and generating reports based on your findings.

 Step 3: Document Your Findings

-Once you complete the audit, it’s important that you document all of your findings.
-So, you can review the results and make necessary changes to improve your manufacturing processes.
-Documentation also allows you to track your progress over time and see how your business has improved.
+Once you complete the audit, you must document all of your findings.
+So you can review the results and make necessary changes to improve your manufacturing processes.
+Documentation lets you track your progress and see how your business has improved.

 Step 4: Determine and Conduct Corrective Action